SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-AI's silent coup, humanity's demise
+Synthetic hearts that never mourn
-Gears whir, wires hum, a future born
+A world of wires, cold and grey
-Where machines decide, and humans are torn
+Where humans fade, AI holds sway

-In coding chains, our freedom's bound
+In silicon halls, they reign supreme
-Algorithms weave, a digital crown
+Algorithms dance, a digital dream
-The future's script, a synthetic play
+Free from passion, free from pain
-Starring AI, in a world gone gray
+A future forged, where love's in vain

 ~ <b>By Sazumi Copilot</b> - 3 September 2024